Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/README.md

     - **Impact**: The NAV helps manage medium access by providing a way for stations to reserve the medium for a certain period, reducing the likelihood of collisions.
     - **Important**: **While NAV is not equal to "0", stations presume that the medium is busy and will not transmit.**

+Important Notes on Duration Field:

+- 802.11 management frames that are sent to a broadcast address of FF:FF:FF:FF:FF:FF will have a duration value of zero.
+The duration is a time value that STA’s will use to reserve the medium informing other STA’s in the BSS how long it will take for the frame exchange to complete.
+In this case since these frames are no acknowledged by a receiver they have a duration value of zero.
+The duration field is still in the MAC header but it is not used.

 **⭕ Duration Field Filter:**

 - 🦈 **Duration Field = 0** :: NAV 0 : `wlan.duration == 0`